LeeDoor/game_webserver/docs/new_module_creation.md

 # what is module
-project consists of several modules which a tied up with each other. whole bunch of modules presented here: #TODO to supplement the documentation as the project grows.
+project consists of several modules which a tied up with each other. whole bunch of modules presented here:

 ```mermaid
 ---